 To be admitted into our accelerated nursing program, you must take the Test of Essential Academic Skills (TEAS).
 The TEAS Test can only be taken through ATI.
-If you are taking the TEAS at an institution other than the University of Nevada, Reno, you will need to have your official transcripts sent through ATI to the Orvis School of Nursing.
+You will need to have your official transcripts sent through ATI to the Orvis School of Nursing.
 We will not accept transcripts sent by applicants.

 Please note that ASBSN applicants can only take the TEAS exam one time per application cycle (July – June) and must be completed no later than July 15.

 - To register for the TEAS exam, you will need to create a new account if you are not a current user of ATI.
 On the account homepage you will be able to register for a TEAS session (TEAS for Nursing Students).
 All TEAS Exams are taken though ATI.
 Once you have taken your exam, you will have the opportunity to have your official exam transcripts sent to the University.
 We are unable to accept transcripts directly from the student.

 - Once you have taken the TEAS test